The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective: Experiments

 \subsection{Comparisons of different types of augmentations}

-In this section, we compare the generalization of three canonical augmentations that we analyzed in this work: 1) Gaussian noise injection~\cite{bishop1995training}, 2) random mask~\cite{he2022masked}, and 3) random rotation (which we introduced in Section~\ref{sec:rot}).
+In this section, we compare the generalization of: 1) Gaussian noise injection~\citep{bishop1995training}, 2) random mask~\citep{he2022masked}, and 3) random rotation (which we introduced in Section~\ref{sec:rot}).
 As in Section~\ref{sec:expts-aSGD}, we consider the random isotropic signal $\T^* \sim \mathcal{N}(\mathbf{0}, \I_p)$.
 We compare regression and classification tasks; in the former, we set the noise standard deviation as $\sigma_\varepsilon=0.5$ while in the latter, we set the label noise parameter as $\nu^* = 0.1$.
 We consider diagonal covariance $\SIG$ and two choices of spectrum: 1. isotropic (i.e. $\SIG = \I_p$) and 2. decaying spectrum where $\Sigma_{ii}\propto \gamma^i$ with $\gamma=0.95$.